 Other avenues for State responsibility?

 The State may still have a case to answer, i.e. for a failure to meet its own, independent obligations under international human rights law.
 In an open letter to the former Minister of Foreign Trade and Development Cooperation dated 14 March 2016, SOMO, a Dutch NGO focused on multinational corporations, stated that the ‘Government of the Netherlands has an obligation under human rights law to ensure that its state-owned enterprises respect human rights in their operations.’
-UNGP 4 and 5 are illustrative here: under UNGP 4, states should ‘take additional steps to protect against human rights abuses by business enterprises that are owned or controlled by the State, or that receive substantial support and services from State agencies such as export credit agencies and official investment insurance or guarantee agencies (…)’.
-The commentary to this provision includes development finance institutions and notes that where such agencies ‘do not explicitly consider the actual and potential adverse impacts on human rights of beneficiary enterprises, they put themselves at risk (…) for supporting any such harm, and they may add to the human rights challenges faced by the recipient State.’
-According to UNGP 5, States ‘should exercise adequate oversight in order to meet their international human rights obligations when they contract with, or legislate for, business enterprises to provide services that may impact upon the enjoyment of human rights.’
-This would include an obligation on the Netherlands to inform itself of the real risks indigenous rights activists faced in the area – which were arguably already apparent at the time of FMO’s investment in 2014.
-SOMO highlighted this further in their letter.
+UNGP 4 is illustrative here: under this principle, states should ‘take additional steps to protect against human rights abuses by business enterprises that are owned or controlled by the State, or that receive substantial support and services from State agencies such as export credit agencies and official investment insurance or guarantee agencies (…)’.
+The commentary includes development finance institutions and notes that where such agencies ‘do not explicitly consider the actual and potential adverse impacts on human rights of beneficiary enterprises, they put themselves at risk (…) for supporting any such harm, and they may add to the human rights challenges faced by the recipient State.’
+The commentary ends by stating that ‘a requirement for human rights due diligence is most likely to be appropriate where the nature of business operations or operating contexts pose significant risk to human rights.’
+This would include an obligation on the Netherlands to inform itself of the risks indigenous rights activists faced in the area – which were arguably already apparent at the time of FMO’s investment in 2014.
 Although the claimants have chosen to bring a case against FMO alone, is it worth considering the duty of the State to protect against adverse human rights impacts (cf UNGP 1).
 Moreover, UNGP 7, drafted specifically for business and human rights in conflict-affected areas, obliges States to help ensure that businesses operating in those contexts are not involved with gross human rights abuses, with para. (a) requiring the State to help the business enterprise identify, prevent and mitigate human rights-related risk.
 Research has shown that the terminology employed in this provision reflects the intention of the drafters to expand the scope of UNGP 7 beyond the traditional concept of armed conflict in international humanitarian law.
 The exact meaning of ‘conflict’ here is another debate, but for the case of Honduras, one of the most dangerous countries for human rights and environmental activists in the world, the threshold would possibly be met, meaning UNGP 7 would be applicable for the Netherlands in this case too.